-The Lagrange Multiplier (LM) test is used to determine whether REM or PLS is the most suitable method.
-The significance test for REM was developed by Breusch-Pagan.
+The Lagrange Multiplier (LM) test was used to determine whether the REM or PLS was the most suitable method.
+The significance test for the REM was developed by Breusch and Pagan.
 The Breusch-Pagan method for testing REM significance is based on the residuals from the PLS method.
-This LM test is based on a chi-square distribution with degrees of freedom equal to the number of independent variables.
-The hypotheses used are:
+The LM test is based on a chi-square distribution with degrees of freedom equal to the number of independent variables.
+The hypotheses are as follows: